-If there’s one wine style which divides opinion more than any other, it’s surely Chardonnay.
-Even in my short thirty years on this earth, I’ve seen the public opinion on this white wine grape varietal oscillate wildly, swinging from mad enthusiasm to nervous acceptance to utter disdain,
+If there’s one wine style that divides opinion more than any other, it’s surely Chardonnay.
+I’ve seen the public opinion on this white wine grape varietal oscillate wildly, swinging from mad enthusiasm to nervous acceptance to utter disdain, and then back again.

 If there’s one wine style which divides opinion more than any other, it’s surely Chardonnay.
 Even in my short thirty years on this earth, I’ve seen the public opinion on this white wine grape varietal oscillate wildly, swinging from mad enthusiasm to nervous acceptance to utter disdain, and then back again.

 Round and round, it seems to go; one minute it’s the toast of the town, the next, merely considering sipping at a cold glass of Chardonnay could make you appear nothing short of a social outcast, an uneducated pleb unfit to declare yourself a wine lover, destined for the slag heaps and dive bars outside the frontiers of polite society.